-Here are some of the presentations I’ve given at professional conferences, universities, and corporations.
+Here are some of the presentations I’ve given at conferences, universities, and businesses.
 If you’d like me to speak at your event, let’s talk.

 * * *

-Bayesian adaptive clinical trials: promise and pitfalls.
+Bayesian Adaptive Clinical Trials: Promises and Pitfalls.
 INFORMS Houston.
 March 30, 2016.

-Trends and Opportunities in Data Analysis, IBM Insight 2015. (video)
+Trends and Opportunities in Data Analysis, IBM Insight 2015.
+Las Vegas, Nevada.